nosuchip/anki-weak-tags/README.md

 "0" means that all tags would be counted (be careful, if you have too many tags, the result message box would be too tall).
 Default value is 5.

-If you experiencing any issues or find a bug - please ;et me know here: https://github.com/nosuchip/anki-weak-tags/issues
+If you experiencing any issues or find a bug - please let me know here: https://github.com/nosuchip/anki-weak-tags/issues

 Plugin repository is public: https://github.com/nosuchip/anki-weak-tagsw